 Creating a suitable garden for your cats will take some considerable prep work as there are many plants, vegetables, and fruits that are toxic to animals.
 Furthermore, the entire garden should be 100% organic – which means that pesticides and manufactured fertilizers must never be used; otherwise, your lovely cat playground might quickly turn into a Pet Sematary.

 Since cats have been known to occasionally nibble on a veggie here and there, care must be taken when choosing what to plant.
 We’ve compiled below a list of 10 feline-friendly fruits and vegetables suitable for growth in a cat garden.
+Gardening can not only improve the quality of life, but it can also make your cats feel more at ease.

 These delicious little blue balls of juicy sweet goodness are famous for being a superfood.
 Blueberries contain plenty of vitamins such as Vitamin C, Vitamin K, manganese, and more.
 In fact, research has shown that these superfruits are also good for skin care and can even protect against heart diseases.